James Thompson (jurist)

 James Thompson (October 1, 1806 – January 28, 1874) was a lawyer, politician and jurist from Pennsylvania.
 He served in the United States Congress and in the Pennsylvania House of Representatives, where he was Speaker in 1835.
 He also served as a federal judge and as a member of the Supreme Court of Pennsylvania.

 Life and career

 Thompson was born in Middlesex Township, Butler County, Pennsylvania on October 1, 1806.
 After learning the printing trade, Thompson studied law.
 He was admitted to the bar in 1829 and practiced as a lawyer in Erie, Pennsylvania.

-Thompson served in the Pennsylvania House of Representatives from 1832–1834 and in 1855 and served as Speaker in 1834.
+Thompson served in the Pennsylvania House of Representatives from 1832 to 1834 and in 1855 and served as Speaker in 1834.

 He was a delegate to the State constitutional convention in 1838, and the presiding judge of the sixth judicial district court from 1838 until 1844, when he was elected as a Democrat to the United States House of Representatives.